DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 A quality tripod dolly is a convenient accessory for any photographer or videographer.

-If you want the best tripod dolly, here are seven of the top affordable recommendations.
+If you want the best tripod dolly, here are six affordable recommendations.

 1. NEEWER Professional Aluminum Alloy Tripod Dolly

-The NEEWER Professional Tripod Dolly is a universal tripod dolly designed to fit almost any tripod.
-It includes a triangular base with large wheels and leg mounts for ensuring that the tripod legs remain secure.
+The NEEWER Professional Tripod Dolly is a universal dolly that fits almost any tripod.
+It includes a triangular base with large wheels and leg mounts to keep the tripod legs secure.

 The legs of the dolly are thick and extendable.
 You can adjust the legs from 10.8 inches to 15.7 inches to accommodate different tripod sizes.